 Whilst subjects close to Jo's heart such as feminism, fat people and chocolate remain a staple of the show, there are also the taboos.
 Her pet hates include supermodels, sad blokes, politicians and thin people - to name a few.

-Aside from her award-winning Channel 4 show, Jo Brand Through The Cakehole, Jo's other television appearances include: BBC's Have I Got News For You, Never Mind The Buzzcocks, Absolutely Fabulous and Question Time.
+Aside from her award-winning Channel 4 show, Jo Brand Through The Cakehole, Jo's other television appearances include: BBC's Have I Got News For You, Never Mind The Buzzcocks, Absolutely Fabulous and hosting Channel 4’s Bake Off - Another Slice.